 WHAT THE HELL’S A MOSSBACK?
 The headline on today’s Campaign for America’s Future website reads “Elites Discover So-Called Free Trade Is Killing Economy, Middle Class” by Dave Johnson.
 This is disturbing if serious: the editors at The New York Times have NOT “discovered” anything!

-These editors—mostly white, mostly older, mostly unprogressive (synonyms include but are not limited to arch-conservative, hidebound, paleoconservative, reactionary, and my faverave, mossbacked) mostly male—have decided for some inexplicable reason to stop lying and tell their readers a semblance of the truth.
+These editors—mostly white, mostly older, mostly unprogressive (synonyms include but are not limited to hidebound, reactionary, and my favorite, mossbacked) mostly male—have decided for some inexplicable reason to stop lying and tell their readers a semblance of the truth.

 I use the word “truth” here to mean genuine facts (I’d ask the rhetorical question, “Are there any other kind?”, but I am afraid of the answers that I might receive . . .) versus conservative/neo-liberal misinformation, disinformation, and plain old lies and damn lies!
 (Judith Miller, where are you?)

 Cartoon by John Darkow of The Columbia Daily Tribune.

 Mr. Johnson is referencing an editorial on the Sunday Review section of NYT from April 19, 2014, titled “This Time, Get Global Trade Right.”
 The editorial opens with this statement:

 “Many Americans have watched their neighbors lose good-paying jobs as their employers sent their livelihoods to China.
 Over the last 20 years, the United States has lost nearly five million manufacturing jobs.
 In that same time, however, the prices that Americans pay for basic goods like T-shirts and televisions have fallen.
 The cost of clothing is down 8.2% since 1993, as ‘made in China’ and ‘made in Bangladesh’ labels have crowded out ‘made in USA’ on the shelves of the local mall.